-This page provide a list of test where we strongly recommended that you perform before each CET Designer major and minor release.
-Please note that these are guidelines for smoke test, not a regression test.
+This page provides a list of tests where we strongly recommended that you perform before each CET major and minor release.
+Please note that these are guidelines for a smoke test, not a regression test.

-Use the following automation tools found in QA Tools extension:
+Use the following automation tools found in the QA Tools extension:

 - PDF Diff

 - Use the Insert from Current Toolbox button in the Release Debug Dialog (Ctrl+Alt+Shift+F12)